calebporzio/sushi/README.md

 Sometimes you want to use Eloquent, but without dealing with a database.

 ## This Package Is Sponsorware 💰💰💰
-Currently, it is NOT funded.
-Therefore, it will only be available to people who sponsor me on GitHub.
+Currently, this package is only available to people who [sponsor me](https://github.com/sponsors/calebporzio) on GitHub.

-It will become funded (and become fully open-source), once I have a total of 40 GitHub Sponsors.
+Once I have a total of 50 GitHub Sponsors, I will make this package fully open source.
+(27 more to go!)

-Share this link with the world to make this freely available: https://github.com/sponsors/calebporzio
+Thanks for the support! ❤️

 ## Install
 ```